 - Pro tip: You'll need to charter a private vessel if you're hoping to spend more time taking in this wreck's details.

-Want to explore Sudan's Red Sea?
+Want to explore Egypt's Red Sea?

-This wreck goes by several names - MV Priamos, Le Faon, Orchard Reefer, and occasionally, even just Banana Boat.
-No matter the name, this vessel delivers exceptional underwater experiences that rivals the wrecks of Egypt and Sudan.
+This wreck goes by several names – MV Priamos, Le Faon, Orchard Reefer, and occasionally, even just Banana Boat.
+No matter the name, this vessel delivers exceptional underwater experiences that rivals the wrecks of Egypt.
 Measuring 120-metres long and lying at a depth of 27-metres off Moucha Island, this wreck is heavily carpeted with a variety of coral and swarmed by schools of fish.
 Leaning on its port side, a large crack in the hull allows divers to navigate from the deck to the keel with ease, exploring both sides of this impressive wreck.

-- How to dive here - Day trips are offered from Djibouti’s capital city, or you can stay at the hotel located on Moucha Island itself.
+- How to dive here: Day trips are offered from Djibouti’s capital city, or you can stay at the hotel located on Moucha Island itself.

-- Best for - Visibility is low due to the high plankton content so this wreck is best suited for intermediate and advanced divers.
+- Best for: Visibility is low due to the high plankton content so this wreck is best suited for intermediate and advanced divers.

-- Want to explore Sudan's Red Sea?Pro tip - This wreck is often confused with the SS Archon Raphael, but they are actually two different vessels.
+- Pro tip: This wreck is often confused with the SS Archon Raphael, but they are actually two different vessels.

 Want to explore Djibouti's Red Sea?